Academic Honor Code Policy

 Direct deposit is permitted for student workers.
 Contact Human Resources for the required paperwork.

 Student workers are not eligible to receive a payroll advance.

 Students may access the graduation/completion rates of Friends University as required by the Higher Education Act of 1965.
 These rates reflect the graduation/completion status of only those first-time, full-time students who enrolled with zero (0) hours and who will complete their programs within six (6) years.
 This information can be accessed through the University’s website at www.friends.edu.

 Title IX Policy

-Friends University affirms its commitment to promote the goals of fairness and equity in all aspects of the educational enterprise.
+Friends University affirms its commitment to promoting the goals of fairness and equity in all aspects of the educational enterprise.
 All policies below are subject to resolution using the Friends University’s Grievance Process, as detailed below.
 The Grievance Process is applicable regardless of the status of the parties involved, who may be members or non-members of the campus community, students, student organizations, faculty, administrators, and/or staff.
-Friends University reserves the right to act on incidents occurring on-campus or off-campus, when the off-campus conduct could have an on-campus impact or impact on the educational mission of Friends University.
+Friends University reserves the right to act on incidents occurring on-campus or off-campus when the off-campus conduct could have an on-campus impact or impact on the educational mission of Friends University.

 Inquiries about this policy and procedure may be made internally to: